 This regular, daily rhythm of cortisol and melatonin acts like a “clock” that helps keep your body on a consistent schedule of when you’re asleep and when you’re awake.
 This schedule allows your body to carry out the right activities—like burning sugar to provide energy—at the right time of the day or night.

-But if your cortisol and/or melatonin levels aren’t following the normal rhythm, this “clock” will stop working—and many of your body’s activities won’t happen when they should, and you may begin experiencing sleep-related problems.
+But if your cortisol and/or melatonin levels aren’t following the normal rhythm, this “clock” will stop working—and many of your body’s activities won’t happen when they should, and you may begin experiencing lower sleep quality or other sleep-related problems.

 Symptoms of chronically elevated cortisol levels can include:

-Women experiencing chronically high cortisol levels may experience changes in their menstrual cycle and libido.
+Women experiencing chronically high cortisol levels may experience changes in their menstrual cycle and libido, in addition to poor sleep quality.

 Cortisol is measured using urine, saliva, and blood tests.
 Below is a breakdown of each kind of test.

 Cortisol urine test: This kind of test measures free cortisol (cortisol that isn’t attached to proteins) in your urine three to four times throughout the day.
-Urinary free cortisol tests, like the Everlywell at-home Sleep & Stress Test, are useful for checking how your cortisol levels change over a 24-hour period and can help provide insight into sleep problems, stressors, and more.
+Urinary free cortisol tests are useful for checking how your cortisol levels change over a 24-hour period and can help provide insight into sleep problems, stressors, and more.

 Cortisol saliva test: This test also measures the amount of free cortisol in the body, but through a saliva sample.
 Late-night salivary cortisol—the measurement of cortisol in a saliva sample collected late at night—is a reliable way to screen for Cushing syndrome.